-The Whole Genome Sequencing test is usually carried out on a sample of your blood, which is sent to a genomic testing laboratory to be analysed.
-Unlike other genetic tests that only look at a few genes, whole genome sequencing looks at all your genes in one go.
+The whole genome sequencing test is usually carried out on a sample of your blood, which is sent to a genomic testing laboratory to be analysed.

 Testing the genome is complicated.
 We all carry changes in our genes that are harmless and have no impact on our health.
 It is often useful to compare your genes with other family members.
 This can help tell the difference between changes that do cause problems and those that are harmless.
-This means that in some situations. and often when testing children, we may need to take blood from other family members to help distinguish the harmless changes that run in families from changes that may be causing the condition.
+This means that in some situations, and often when testing children, we may need to take blood from other family members to help distinguish the harmless changes that run in families from changes that may be causing the condition.